hydrogen-dev/SDK/molecule/java/docs/MoleculeApi.md

 <a name="getTransactionStatuses"></a>
 # **getTransactionStatuses**
-> TransactionStatusGetResponse getTransactionStatuses(page, size, orderBy, ascending, filter)
+> TransactionStatusGetResponse getTransactionStatuses(page, size, orderBy, ascending, getLatest)

 Get status information for all transactions